safing/docs/portmaster/install/linux.md

 dub 16 22:09:10 dev-fedora systemd[1]: portmaster.service: Main process exited, code=exited, status=203/EXEC
 ```

-This happened because SELinux won't let you to run binary from `/var/lib/portmaster` as systemd service.
-To this you need to change SELinux security context type of `portmaster-start` binary using following command:
+This happens because SELinux will not allow you to run a binary from `/var/lib/portmaster` as systemd service.
+For this to work you need to change the SELinux security context type of `portmaster-start` binary using the following command:

 ```bash
 sudo chcon -t bin_t /var/lib/portmaster/portmaster-start
 ```

-Now you can restart `portmaster` service again and see that the `portmaster` started up successfully by running:
+Now you can restart the `portmaster` service and check that the `portmaster` started up successfully by running:

 ```bash
 systemctl restart portmaster